 Pocket: This is an ideal area to hit and bowl a strike.
-This is part of bowling terms there, for right-handed bowlers, it is This is 1 and 3 pins and vice versa for lefties.
+This is part of bowling terms there, for right-handed bowlers, it is 1 and 3 pins, and vice versa for lefties.

 Approach: The process of moving in the direction of the bowling lane before releasing the bowling ball.
 It is the location immediately before the start of the foul line.

 Blind – In the absence of a team member in the bowling league, usage of his average with the penalty, is called blind.

 Boards— One-inch vast shreds of wood that you can find around the width of the bowling lane.
 There are 39 boards overall and are figured in from right to left for right-handed bowlers.
 (Lefties number from left to right.).

 Clean Game— An activity with zero open frames, that is, in which all the frames are perhaps a strike or spare.

 Dry– Lanes that have been used with minimal oil.
 This triggers the ball to hook more than the ordinary.

 Fingertip— A bowling grip in which your fingers are only put in up to the 1st joint.
 It causes even more hook but is much more difficult to manage.
 For this factor, it is a grip for advanced and intermediate game players.

 Foul Line— The line that denotes the beginning of a bowling lane.
 It is known as a fault, and zero pins are scored if your foot crosses the line.
 It is from important bowling terms.

 Handicap— Normally kept for league play, and this phrase regards many pins included in your real score that is implied to even the playing area for bowlers of varying skill ranks.
 Handicaps are what crafts are bowling so comprehensive; anyone can contend against anybody else despite their experience.